-BISC 100/101 is our flagship first year course.
-Its main aim is to give students all the critical skills and basic thinking frameworks that will allow them to move confidently in the rest of their studies.
-Interdisciplinarity is its core value.
-Its ‘Thinking Locally – Acting Globally’ framework reflects the castle’s privileged position: a close-knit community, in idyllic Sussex, next to London, just across the European continent.
+BISC 100/101 are our flagship first year courses, and their primary aim is to give students all the critical skills and basic thinking frameworks that will allow them to move confidently through the rest of their studies.
+Working effectively with students of other academic disciplines is its core value, and its ‘Thinking Locally – Acting Globally’ framework reflects the castle’s position: a close-knit community, in idyllic Sussex, next to London, just across the channel from Continental Europe.

-BISC 101 continues from the ‘thinking locally’ framework of BISC 100, and centres on ‘acting globally’, looking at the centrifugal forces of mobility, exchange and action.
-In particular its first part focuses on a selection of the most important processes through which localities interact: (1) WARRING, (2) COLONISING, (3) TRADING, and (4) CONNECTING.
+BISC 101 continues from the ‘thinking locally’ framework of BISC 100 (though BISC 100 is not a prerequisite), and centres on ‘acting globally,' focusing on a selection of the most important processes through which localities interact: (1) WARRING, (2) COLONISING, (3) TRADING, and (4) CONNECTING.
 At the end it asks students to reflect on how they can see themselves (5) LEADING within this wider global scale.

 The learning outcomes are attained through: (1) lectures, seminars and guests in the classroom; (2) independent blended learning in each student’s own time and space; and (3) experiential learning off and on campus.
 By the end of the course students will know:

 - the key principles and methods of a wide range of disciplines (History, Sociology, Geography, Gender Studies, Film and Media)